jvandemo/generator-angular2-library/README.md

 ![generator-angular-2-library](https://cloud.githubusercontent.com/assets/1859381/15875067/91043b32-2d06-11e6-8ab5-de4dfcd0bfa8.jpg)
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

-[Yeoman](http://yeoman.io) generator to create a standalone [Angular 2](https://angular.io/) library in seconds.
+[Yeoman](http://yeoman.io) generator to create a standalone [Angular](https://angular.io/) library in seconds.

-If you want to create an Angular 2 library with directives, services and/or pipes, then this generator is just what you need.
+If you want to create an Angular library with directives, services and/or pipes, then this generator is just what you need.

 The generator: